 Scoro allows you to stay on top of your project management, work scheduling and tracking, financial management, CRM, client offers, and reporting, without ever exiting the cloud-based app.

-Hubstaff is a top Scoro alternative and a powerful platform to monitor how businesses spend their working hours, and thus, boost their productivity.
+Hubstaff is a powerful Scoro alternative that allows businesses to monitor how they spend their working hours, and thus, boost their productivity.
 The tool enables time tracking, automatic payroll, advanced reporting, and invoicing.
-With Hubstaff, you can manage your team’s time and finances — straight from the same app.

-Hubstaff also integrates seamlessly with a ton of other popular work apps such as Basecamp, Asana and Hubstaff Tasks: an effective Kanban project management platform that complements Hubstaff’s time tracking and invoicing functionalities.
-Together, Hubstaff and Hubstaff Tasks help you create better estimates and streamline your project management and billing
+Hubstaff seamlessly integrates with a ton of other popular work apps such as Asana and Hubstaff Tasks, an Agile project management platform that perfectly complements Hubstaff’s time tracking and invoicing functionalities.
+Together, Hubstaff and Hubstaff Tasks help you create better estimates, finish tasks and projects with efficiency, and streamline project management and billing.

-Pros: Simple time tracking apps for web, mobile and desktop, employee activity levels monitoring, GPS & location, time scheduling, as well as robust reporting options and seamless invoicing and payments.
+Pros: Time tracking on web, mobile, and desktop, employee activity levels monitoring, GPS & location, geofencing, timesheets and scheduling, as well as robust reporting options and seamless invoicing and payments.
 Offers a better pricing option in comparison to Scoro.

 Cons: Hubstaff offers automatic payroll, so you can pay team members based on hours worked and set rates.
-However, you’ll need a premium plan to benefit from this feature.
+However, you’ll need a premium plan to access this feature.

 Pricing: The Hubstaff solo lite option is free for one user with limited features.
-The basic plans start at under $5/user per month.
+The basic plans start at $7/user per month.
 You can try it free for 14 days, which allows you to try it over a pay period.
-For Hubstaff Tasks, you can try the beta free of charge.
+Hubstaff Tasks is free for up to five users.

-Pros: Powerful tools for handling granular task management, including work boards, task cards with numerous options, easy-to-use timeline, embedded calendar, various integrations with other work software, reporting, admin controls, and high privacy standard.
-The pricing option tops Scoro’s, as well.
+Pros: Powerful tools for handling granular task management including work boards, task cards with numerous options, easy-to-use timeline, embedded calendar, various integrations with other work software, reporting, and high privacy standard.

 Cons: Asana doesn’t have built-in invoicing, budgeting, and time tracking.
 However, it integrates with Hubstaff, so you can get these features by combining the two.

-Pricing: Free up to 15 users, then $9.99/user per month.
-Offers entreprise option, as well.
+Pricing: Free up to 15 users, then $10.99/user per month.
+Offers an enterprise option, as well.

-Best for: Small teams, creative and marketing agencies.
+Best for: Small teams and creative and marketing agencies.

 Pros: Provides task distribution, Gantt charts, resource management, time and budget tracking.
 Unlike Scoro, Wrike offers enterprise-grade security.
 It has integrations with most well-known work tools out there.
 Its price is also more competitive.